 Universal Orlando owned the park in its later years.
-It closed Wet 'n Wild partly because it opened a brand new water park, Volcano Bay, located on property, near Universal Studios Florida and Islands of Adventure.
+It closed Wet 'n Wild partly because it opened a brand new water park, Volcano Bay, located on its theme park resort campus near Universal Studios Florida and Islands of Adventure.

 The First Water Park?

 As for the world's first water park claim, Disney World opened River Country in 1976.
 (The resort has since closed the park.)
 The following year, Wet 'n Wild opened.
 Disney's version, which was themed as a rural swimming hole, was fairly small, quite tame, and lacked many of the attractions that are now commonly associated with water parks, such as a wave pool.
 Wet 'n Wild offered more, and more intense, rides and became the prototype for the modern-day park.

 It was the brainchild of the late George Millay, a prolific visionary who also founded the SeaWorld parks and Magic Mountain.
 Millay expanded the concept and developed a chain of Wet 'n Wild parks, including the now-shuttered Wet 'n Wild Las Vegas.